TheMrityunjayPathak/Feature-Engineering/README.md

 ---

 ### Sklearn ColumnTransformer
-- The `ColumnTransformer` allows you to apply different preprocessing steps to different columns of your dataset in a concise way.
+- This allows you to apply different preprocessing steps to different columns of your dataset in a concise way.

 ### Example
 ```python